zakinder/Allah/README.md

 "Then Allah(He Is Used as Reference Allah is not He Or She) directed Himself to the heaven while it was smoke and said to it and to the earth, 'Come [into being], willingly or by compulsion.'
 They said, 'We have come willingly.'"

 https://www.youtube.com/watch?v=NjYUhFvbFmA

+# ForHumans

+True Purpose Of Adam Only Mentioned In Quran Read and Decode It(TellingHumans)
+FromSA611982: In Quran Verses Purpose Of Adam Find The Status Of Unseen.
+ThereFore Humans Need Locate verses and Put It Together.
+Those Simple Verses Why They Read It Or Maybe Their Paths DoesNot Let Them Read It ThereFore Need To Focus.